ipauldev/enpribus/README.md

 ### July 13, 2012
 At this time, I've commited my work-in progress.
 WARNING: as it is a work-in-progress, YMMV and things may not work, especially with environmental differences.
 This is proof-of-concept for me, at this time.

 At this time, the files in include/iso directory, when added to an Ubuntu 12.04 server .iso image, will run the start of a puppet master (enprius Puppet) and puppet client (enpribus OpenNebula) when booting and installing said image with such selections.
 You will have two functional ubuntu instances after that.
+The enpribus suite is not yet started but is intended to load all virtualizable and management instances on one machine.
+The git repo instance is not yet started.

 Other notes: I currently use DHCP with static IPs in my environment which have DNS names assigned.
 I acknowledge this will need to change in the future, I'm doing more of proof-of-concept at the moment.